 The Arts and Crafts Movement: A Study of its Sources, Ideals, and Influence on Design Theory. by Gillian Naylor is currently in a second printing.
 The first edition came out in 1971, the most recent in 1990.
 The earlier edition was published in paperback by MIT Press; the 1990 edition was published by Trefoil Publications of London and is available in hardcover, and possibly in paperback.

 The Arts and Crafts Companion by Pamela Todd, was published in 2004 by Bulfinch Press.
 Sumptuously illustrated, it is very well balanced between the American and English designers.
-Of considerable value is its chapter with brief background on all the major figures of the Movement.
+Of considerable value is its chapter with a brief background on all the major figures of the Movement.

 The English House, by Hermann Muthesius (Berlin: Wasmuth, 1904.
 (3vols) (Reprint: Oxford: Blackwell Scientific Publications, 1987.)
 This is a very thorough examination of English house design and construction between the 1880’s and the turn of the century.
-A paperback translation of the 1903 German book by Hermann Muthesius has been published by BSP Professional Books who have offices in Boston and Palo Alto and is available in the United States.
+A paperback translation of the 1903 German book by Hermann Muthesius has been published by BSP Professional Books which have offices in Boston and Palo Alto and is available in the United States.
 It contains sections on the development of housing in Britain, the layout and construction of homes, and the interior features.
-This book was one of the most influential on domestic architect in England, and on the Continent.
+This book was one of the most influential on domestic architecture in England and on the Continent.